dfelinto/blender-manual/manual/interface/controls/templates/color_ramp.rst

 Color Ramp Widget
 *****************

-*Color Ramps* enables the user to specify a range of colors based on color stops.
+*Color Ramps* specify a color gradient based on color stops.
+Each stop has a position and a color.
-Color stops are similar to a mark indicating where exactly the chosen color should be.
-The interval from each of the stops, added to the ramp, is a result of the color interpolation and chosen interpolation method.
+The gradient is then calculated as the interpolation between these stops using the chosen interpolation method.

 .. figure:: /images/interface_controls_templates_color-ramp_ui.png